cloudquery/docs/docs/configuration/providers.md

 Every resource can define one or more tables this resource configuration is transformed to.

+Every provider can also support additional optional capabilities like [drift](../cli/drift/overview).

 ## Hosting

 Providers are hosted on GitHub while [hub.cloudquery.io](https://hub.cloudquery.io) serves as a central registry for discovery, validation & verification.